maitbayev/the-elements-of-statistical-learning/README.md

 # Jupyter notebooks for the book "The Elements of Statistical Learning".

-This repository contains Jupyter notebooks implementing the algorithms found in the book and summary of the textbook.
+This repository contains Jupyter notebooks implementing the algorithms found in the book, proofs and summary of the textbook.

 #### Requirements